drteeth/elixir-es-cqrs/slides.md

 Similar to the Searching example, a graph or GIS database might be a better solution, but since the idea of syncing data to yet another database is unpaletteable, we often just force it on our SQL databases.

 ---
+class: middle, center

-# What are ES and CQRS?
+# What are ES and CQRS then?

+---
+class: middle, center

-### Event sourcing:
+# Event sourcing
-* Store events instead of state.
+##### Store events instead of state.
-* Rebuild state from events
+##### Rebuild state from events

-### Command Query Responsibility Segregation:
+---
+class: middle, center

+# Command-Query Responsibility Segregation

-* Separate Reads from Writes
+##### Separate Reads from Writes

-Simple ideas with big implications...

 ???

 ---

-# Pithy neck-beard answers
+class: middle, center

+# What is Event sourcing?
-> "It’s a left fold over the history of events!"
+> "It’s just a left fold over the history of events!" -- Neckbeard McGee

+---
+class: middle, center

+# What is Event sourcing?

 ```elixir
 new_state = List.foldl(events, initial_state, fn (e, state) ->